...STORM WARNING IN EFFECT FROM 4 AM EST SATURDAY THROUGH

 .Synopsis for Massachusetts and Rhode Island coastal waters...

-For information on possible hazardous weather beyond the 24-36
+For additional information on possible hazardous weather for the

-SE winds 20 to 25 kt.
-Seas 2 to 4 ft.
-A chance of showers. seas are reported as significant wave height, which is the average of the highest third of the waves.
+SE winds 10 to 15 kt.
+Seas 2 to 3 ft.
+Rain likely. seas are reported as significant wave height, which is the average of the highest third of the waves.
 Individual wave heights may be more than twice the significant wave height.